Do you manage your money or you let money manage you?

 Unlike when you are buying your car on credit from car finance dealers you will end up paying more money with interest being added to the credit.

-Starting your working life with a burden of paying up student tuition debt can be difficult, debt will drill a hole in your monthly pay.
+Starting your working life with a burden of paying up student tuition debt can be difficult.

-It’s wise to a a fund for your children’s education so that they can start their adult life without carrying this burden called debt.
+It’s wise to save money for your children’s education so that they can start their adult life without carrying this burden called debt.

-Stress can be triggered from may things in life and money is one of them.
+Stress can be triggered by many things in life and money is one of them.
 Money worries such as having too much debt and not being able to pay it will make your life stressful.

-If you save money and live within your means you will have less money worries and less stress in your life .
+If you save money and live within your means you will have fewer money worries and less stress in your life.

 ” Saving a small amount soon builds up to a large amount ” Scottish proverb.